 Jim founded Spink & Son Australia in 1976 as a subsidiary of the world's oldest coin firm.
-In the period to the present Jim has overseen over ninety major sales and is recognised as a leading expert on Australian coins.
+In the period to the present Jim has overseen over one hundred and ten major sales and is recognised as a leading expert on Australian coins.

 Robert A. Climpson

 Robert (Bob) is the Sydney office manager and has been involved in the production of over sixty auction catalogues.
 An experienced numismatist, Bob is also available for auction consultations.